icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 ```

-Check to make sure the repo made it into the list and enabled.
+Check to make sure the stein repo made it into the list and enabled.

 ```

-$ yum repolist   <--- Look for Openstack stein
+$ yum repolist

 ```

-Stein here or what version you want replace the text name.
+Install the Stien Openstack release into the yum db.

 ```